Medical marijuana

 Medical marijuana & federal law

 Many states have changed their laws to allow people to use marijuana for certain medical conditions or treatment side effects.
-But the federal government still considers marijuana a “Schedule 1” substance.
-This category is used to strictly control substances with a high risk for abuse and no currently accepted medical use.
-This category puts strong restrictions on who can legally grow, buy or use marijuana whether for recreation, treatment or research.
+But the federal government still considers marijuana a Schedule 1 substance.
+This category is used to strictly control substances considered to have a high risk for abuse and no currently accepted medical use.
+This category puts strong restrictions on who can legally grow, buy, or use marijuana whether for recreation, treatment, or research.
 These federal restrictions conflict with the laws of individual states.
 This disagreement between state and federal law can make it difficult to know what is allowed.

-The federal government has not enforced its restrictions against people who obey their state’s laws, but does restrict researchers seeking to learn more about its possible uses in breast cancer treatment.
-There is much to learn about the effects of medical marijuana and how it can be used to help people with medical conditions, but the schedule 1 classification makes research more difficult.
+The federal government has not enforced its restrictions against people who obey their state’s laws but does restrict researchers seeking to learn more about its possible uses in breast cancer treatment.
+There is much to learn about the effects of medical marijuana and how it can be used to help people with medical conditions, but the Schedule 1 classification makes research more difficult.
 The status comes with strict rules for using marijuana in a study and makes it harder to get the funding needed to hold clinical trials.

 If you are considering medical marijuana to help ease breast cancer treatment side effects, check your state’s laws about its use and speak with your doctor about if it would be right for you.